Pilea peperomioides (Chinese Money Plant) care made easy! Tips for thriving plants, propagation, and troubleshooting.

 Chinese Money Plant Care

 The pilea plant is a great houseplant that is relatively easy to grow with very little maintenance.
 I highly recommend growing them if you are just starting out with indoor plant care.
+Here is what you need to know to grow happy and healthy pilea plants.

 Light Exposure

 Pilea plants prefer bright indirect sunlight but can tolerate a little bit of sun.
 Intense direct sunlight can cause their leaves to burn.
+My pileas are kept in the sunroom on the north side of my house and seem to be pretty happy there.

 When I cared for it at my former home, I kept them out of direct sunlight between two windows on the south side of my home.
 So they got a lot of light there, but it was not getting directly hit by the sun at all.